CivicVision/civicopendata/content/posts/volume-10-this-week-in-civic-tech-open-data.md

 ![](https://res.cloudinary.com/civicvision/image/upload/v1553543174/TWICT/Volume%2010/airbnb-sandiego.png)

-> New airbnb dashboard built on our opendata network, showing valuable insights for cities realestate.
-How are prices evolving ?
-The number of rooms available ?
+> New airbnb dashboard built on our open data network, showing valuable insights for cities real estate.
+How are prices evolving?
+The number of rooms available?
 Easily analyze over a million records worldwide

-It's great that AirBnB finally shares some more detailed data and I encourage everyone to check this out.
+It's excellent that AirBnB finally shares some more detailed data and I encourage everyone to check this out.
 There are a lot of cities available.
 But there is no legend for the colors.
 You need to click individual neighborhoods to see the underlying data.

 **Takeaway:
 Always include your legend.
 Make it easier for your users to understand  your map.**